Dog Food Nutrition

 Special Dietary Needs Of Senior Dogs

-The fact of the matter is that dogs of different sizes have different lifespans.
-Toy and small breeds like Pomeranians and Pugs have the longest lifespans – generally 12 to 15 years.
-Medium-sized breeds like Bulldogs and Australian Shepherds also tend to live fairly long, depending on the breed.
+Senior dogs have varying lifespans, with toys and small breeds like Pomeranians and pugs having the longest lifespans of 12–15 years.
+Medium-sized breeds like Bulldogs and Australian Shepherds also live long.

-For larger breeds like the Golden Retriever and German Shepherd, lifespans between 10 and 12 years are more common and giant breeds like Great Danes may not live to see their 10th birthday.
+Larger breeds like the Golden Retriever and German Shepherd have lifespans between 10 and 12 years, while giant breeds like Great Danes may not live to see their 10th birthday.

-Here are some of the things to look for in a senior dog food:
+Here are some of the things to look for in senior dog food:

 • Joint Support.
 Supplements like glucosamine and chondroitin can help keep your aging dog’s joints healthy to prevent osteoarthritis and other joint diseases.

 • Antioxidants.
-Found primarily in fresh fruits and vegetables, antioxidants may help slow the effects of aging for your senior dog.
+Found primarily in fresh fruits and vegetables, antioxidants may help slow the effects of aging on your senior dog.

 Keeping all of these things in mind, you’re now ready to learn how to choose the best dog food for seniors.
 Here’s what you need to know: